drinosaret/vn-club-resources/docs/sources.md

 - Download managers like [JDownloader](https://jdownloader.org/) or [Motrix](https://github.com/agalwood/Motrix) can help with bulk or large downloads by merging split releases and automatically handling file extraction.
 - Use a VPN if links are region-locked.

 These mirrors are one reason sites like Shinnku or Ryuugames may be more convenient than older DDL forums.
-If you are committed to being a free user, the tools [here](https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches#Guide) may help you bypass certain restrictions.
+If you are committed to being a free user, these [tools](https://filehostlist.miraheze.org/wiki/Free_Premium_Leeches#Guide) may help you bypass certain restrictions.
 If you are someone like me who downloads obscure games frequently, pairing a debrid service like [Real-Debrid](https://real-debrid.com/) or [Debrid-Link](https://debrid-link.com/) with JDownloader may be ideal.
 However, this is not recommended for the average user.
-Do not let anyone convince you that you must spend money to learn with your favorite games.
+Do not let anyone convince you that you must spend a lot of money to learn with your favorite games.
 It is often simply a matter of finding the right link.

 ---